Virtu Financial LLC Invests $54,000 in Ondas Holdings Inc. (NASDAQ:ONDS)

-Virtu Financial LLC bought a new stake in shares of Ondas Holdings Inc. (NASDAQ:ONDS – Free Report) in the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm bought 49,837 shares of the company’s stock, valued at approximately $54,000.
+Virtu Financial LLC purchased a new position in shares of Ondas Holdings Inc. (NASDAQ:ONDS – Free Report) during the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor purchased 49,837 shares of the company’s stock, valued at approximately $54,000.

-Several other institutional investors also recently bought and sold shares of the stock.
-Diamond Hill Capital Management Inc. lifted its holdings in Ondas by 92.9% during the 4th quarter.
-Diamond Hill Capital Management Inc. now owns 100,000 shares of the company’s stock valued at $159,000 after buying an additional 48,155 shares in the last quarter.
-Royal Bank of Canada lifted its stake in Ondas by 7.8% during the 3rd quarter.
-Royal Bank of Canada now owns 75,321 shares of the company’s stock valued at $279,000 after acquiring an additional 5,467 shares during the period.
-Citigroup Inc. lifted its stake in Ondas by 795.0% during the 1st quarter.
-Citigroup Inc. now owns 37,511 shares of the company’s stock valued at $274,000 after acquiring an additional 33,320 shares during the period.
-Rhumbline Advisers purchased a new stake in Ondas during the second quarter worth $203,000.
-Finally, Jane Street Group LLC purchased a new stake in Ondas during the fourth quarter worth $158,000.
-19.79% of the stock is owned by hedge funds and other institutional investors.
+A number of other large investors have also made changes to their positions in the business.
+Squarepoint Ops LLC acquired a new position in shares of Ondas in the 4th quarter valued at $39,000.
+LPL Financial LLC boosted its holdings in Ondas by 30.5% in the fourth quarter.
+LPL Financial LLC now owns 29,138 shares of the company’s stock valued at $46,000 after purchasing an additional 6,809 shares during the last quarter.
+Bank of America Corp DE boosted its holdings in Ondas by 89.3% in the fourth quarter.
+Bank of America Corp DE now owns 34,863 shares of the company’s stock valued at $55,000 after purchasing an additional 16,446 shares during the last quarter.
+American International Group Inc. purchased a new stake in Ondas in the second quarter valued at $86,000.
+Finally, JPMorgan Chase & Co. purchased a new stake in Ondas in the second quarter valued at $99,000.
+19.79% of the stock is owned by institutional investors and hedge funds.

-Separately, Maxim Group began coverage on shares of Ondas in a report on Friday, April 28th.
-They set a “buy” rating on the stock.
+Separately, Maxim Group initiated coverage on shares of Ondas in a report on Friday, April 28th.
+They issued a “buy” rating on the stock.

 Ondas Holdings Inc, through its subsidiaries, provides private wireless, drone, and automated data solutions.
 It operates in two segments, Ondas Networks and Ondas Autonomous Systems.
 The company designs, develops, manufactures, sells, and supports FullMAX, a software defined radio (SDR) platform for wide-area broadband networks.